truefoundry/elasti/docs/configure-elastiservice.md

   - `<autoscaler-type>`: keda
   - `<autoscaler-object-name>`: Name of the KEDA ScaledObject

+## Configuration Explanation

-The configuration helps define the different functionalities of Elasti.
+The section below explains how are the different configuration options used in Elasti.

 ### Which service to apply elasti on